 GREATER DES MOINES BOTANICAL GARDEN

-At 14 acres, the Greater Des Moines Botanical Garden sits in the heart of downtown Iowa, near the downtown Des Moines River.
+At 14 acres, the Greater Des Moines Botanical Garden sits in the heart of downtown Iowa in the historic East Village, near the downtown Des Moines River.
 This garden dates back to 1929 when it was merely a city greenhouse.
 From 2013 onwards, this botanical garden has been operating as a nonprofit organization.

 Its conservatory houses more than 1,200 kinds of taxa worldwide.
 You will find a variety of artistic settings that encourage visitors to explore and celebrate nature’s majesty.
 Visitors experience a world of education here, with plentiful opportunities to immerse themselves into various unusual plants, outdoor gardens, and gardening techniques.